 We try to write in plain English and avoid jargon .
 If you don’t understand something, please let us know using the ‘Rate this page’ link on every page.

 At the bottom of every page on this website you will see a button that says 'select language'.
-If you click on this button you can use Google Translate to translate this website into a number of different languages.
+If you click on this button you can use Google Translate to translate pages on this website into a number of different languages.

 The site uses simple heading structures which should make it easier to find what you need, especially for people who use screen readers.